aashnisshah/extrendsions/README.md

 # extrendsions
 A chrome extension showing the latest trends, with some information on why they are trends

 This is a simple chrome plugin that displays a randomly selected top trend, then displays that information.
+The trends are pulled from the WhatTheTrend api, which gets them from Twitter's API.
+It currently pulls in the top ten trends from all over the world, and where possible, will include a description on why that trend is trending.

 ##How to Use the Plugin
 1. Download this project